 On March 17, 2007, the Institute of Public Safety was awarded initial accreditation through the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA).
 The IPS has become the first community college criminal justice training academy in the nation to earn accreditation through CALEA.

-Accreditation is a coveted award that symbolizes professionalism, excellence and competence.
+Accreditation is a coveted award that symbolizes professionalism, excellence, and competence.
 The IPS takes pride in knowing we represent the very best in public safety training.

 Accreditation is voluntary, and the IPS continues the accreditation process.
-A successful reaccreditation is contingent upon the academy’s ability to demonstrate continued compliance to applicable standards during the period being reviewed.
+A successful reaccreditation is contingent upon the academy’s ability to demonstrate continued compliance with applicable standards during the period being reviewed.
 This is accomplished by providing consistent reaccreditation maintenance, tracking academy performance, and identifying changes to academy procedures.

 In March of 2016, the Polk State College Institute of Public safety was awarded re-accreditation with Excellence under the “Gold Standard” for accreditation.
-We continue to improve our processes to stay ahead of the standards in providing world class training.
+We continue to improve our processes to stay ahead of the standards in providing world-class training.

 The purpose of the Public Safety Training Academy Accreditation (PSTAA) program is to promote superior public safety training academy services and to recognize professional excellence.
 This is accomplished by establishing standards derived from the best practices of professional public safety training agencies and institutions.
 A process is implemented to verify that the standards are met and that public recognition of professional excellence is provided.

 The PSTAA’s 182 standards were developed through a series of meetings of law enforcement and public safety trainers and executives.
 Many of the proposed training standards and process are similar to the Law Enforcement and Public Safety Communications Accreditation programs.
 There are also a significant number of new and specialized training related standards.